 For this reason, businesses turn to build proxy infrastructures to gather the needed data.
 However, maintaining a proxy infrastructure is quite expensive, and a more cost-efficient solution is often sought after.

 Luckily enough, such solutions exist.
 Heavy duty all-in-one scrapers and crawlers provide businesses with the option to extract data from targeted websites without the need to implement proxies.
-Oxylabs Real-Time Crawler and Web Scraper are exactly such solutions.
+Oxylabs’ Real-Time Crawler is exactly such solutions.

 Real-Time Crawler is a data collection tool specifically built for data extraction from search engines and e-commerce websites.
 It is a customized scraper designed for heavy duty data retrieval operations.